The Fluid Power Challenge is a series of math and science competitions designed to connect today’s students to tomorrow’s fluid power careers.

 The NFPA Fluid Power Action Challenge is a competition that challenges middle school students to solve an engineering problem using fluid power.

-The NFPA Robotics Challenge is a new scholarship program for high school students that will launch with the 2016-17 school year.
+The NFPA Robotics Challenge is a new scholarship program for high school students that launched with the 2016-17 school year.

 This STEM competition challenges college engineering students to redesign a traditional bicycle using hydraulics as the mode of power transmission.